 Noise Versus Flexibility.
 The shift to hybrid arrangements conflates two main factors: the change to the questioning style and audience antics of PMQs, as discussed above, and the availability of a remote-questioning option.
-We now turn to evidence for each of these factors, followed by a suggestive decomposition of the overall effect into that driven by each factor.
+We now turn to evidence for each of these factors.